-When leading a development team, I have two overriding concerns:
+When leading a development team1, I have two overriding concerns:

 - Maximizing the value produced by the team's effort